firemodels/bot/Clusterbot/README.md

 ### Checks/Tests
   For each node:
-  1. Verify ethernet and infiniband network connections
+  1. Verify ethernet and infiniband network connections.
+Cases won't run on nodes with bad network connections.
   2. Check that opensm is running on at least on node in each infiniband subnet.
-  If this check fails, case won't run.
+  If this check fails, cases will not run because the infiniband network will not work.
-  4. Check infiniband network card speed.
-If network card speeds are different, case will still run but performance will not be consistent.
+  3. Check infiniband network card speed.
+If network card speeds are different, cases will still run but performance will not be consistent.
-  5. Check when nodes were imaged.
+  4. Check when nodes were imaged.
+Nodes imaged at different times may result in cases failing to run.
+Check whether rpms are different.
-  6. Check CPU clock rate, memory size, number of cores (hyperthreading is turned off).
+  5. Check CPU clock rate, memory size, number of cores (hyperthreading is turned off).
+Cases will run if these parameters are different.
-  7. Check time is consistent, chrony.conf is identical, chronyd is running
+  6. Check that time is consistent across nodes, chrony.conf is identical, chronyd is running
-  8. Check slurm - slurm is online, slurm.conf is identical, slurmd is running, same slurm rpm is installed .
+  7. Check that slurm is online, slurm.conf is identical, slurmd is running, same slurm rpm is installed .
   Failure of any of these checks can cause cases not to run.
-  10. Check rpm's are identical.
+  8. Check rpm's are identical.
 Failure of this check can cause cases not to run.
+For example, if slurm rpms are different on different nodes.
-  11. Check group an passwd files are identical.
+  9. Check group and passwd files are identical.
 Failure of this check can cause problems with some people's logins.
-  12. Check /etc/ssh and /etc/slurm directories have not changed
+  10. Check /etc/ssh and /etc/slurm directories have not changed

-  Run the Intel cluster checker
+  11. Run the Intel cluster checker